priban42/temporal_pose/README.md

 ### `sam`
 This folder contains the Python implementation of our method presented in the work.

+### `short_horizon`
+This folder contains the Python implementation of our short horizon method presented in the work.

 ## Usage

 For detailed instructions on how to use the scripts and packages, refer to the respective folders.
 Each folder contains a `README.md` file with specific information and instructions.